-- (q) Engaged in an act of bullying.
-For purposes of this subdivision, the following terms have the following meanings: - (1) "Bullying" means any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act, and including one or more acts committed by a pupil or group of pupils as defined in Section 48900.2, 48900.3, or 48900.4, directed toward one or more pupils that has or can be reasonably predicted to have the effect of one or more of the following: - (A) Placing a reasonable pupil or pupils in fear of harm to that pupil's or those pupils' person or property. - (B) Causing a reasonable pupil to experience a substantially detrimental effect on his or her physical or mental health. - (C) Causing a reasonable pupil to experience substantial interference with his or her academic performance. - (D) Causing a reasonable pupil to experience substantial interference with his or her ability to participate in or benefit from the services, activities, or privileges provided by a school. - (2) (A) "Electronic act" means the creation or transmission originated on or off the school site, by means of an electronic device, including, but not limited to, a telephone, wireless telephone, or other wireless communication device, computer, or pager, of a communication, including, but not limited to, any of the following: - (i) A message, text, sound, or image. - (ii) A post on a social network Internet Web site, including, but not limited to: - (I) Posting to or creating a burn page.
-"Burn page" means an Internet Web site created for the purpose of having one or more of the effects listed in paragraph (1). - (II) Creating a credible impersonation of another actual pupil for the purpose of having one or more of the effects listed in paragraph - (1).
-"Credible impersonation" means to knowingly and without consent impersonate a pupil for the purpose of bullying the pupil and such that another pupil would reasonably believe, or has reasonably believed, that the pupil was or is the pupil who was impersonated. - (III) Creating a false profile for the purpose of having one or more of the effects listed in paragraph - (1).
-"False profile" means a - profile of a fictitious pupil or a profile using the likeness or attributes of an actual pupil other than the pupil who created the false profile. - (B) Notwithstanding paragraph (1) and subparagraph (A), an electronic act shall not constitute pervasive conduct solely on the basis that it has been transmitted on the Internet or is currently posted on the Internet. - (3) "Reasonable pupil" means a pupil, including, but not limited to, an exceptional needs pupil, who exercises average care, skill, and judgment in conduct for a person of his or her age, or for a person of his or her age with his or her exceptional needs. - (s) A pupil shall not be suspended or expelled for any of the acts enumerated in this section unless the act is related to a school activity or school attendance occurring within a school under the jurisdiction of the superintendent of the school The Accelerated Schools or principal or occurring within any other school The Accelerated Schools.
-A pupil may be suspended or expelled for acts that are enumerated in this section and related to a school activity or school attendance that occur at any time, including, but not limited to, any of the following: - (1) While on school grounds. - (2) While going to or coming from school. - (3) During the lunch period whether on or off the campus. - (4) During, or while going to or coming from, a school-sponsored activity. - (t) A pupil who aids or abets, as defined in Section 31 of the Penal Code, the infliction or attempted infliction of physical injury to another person may be subject to suspension, but not expulsion, pursuant to this section, except that a pupil who has been adjudged by a juvenile court to have committed, as an aider and abettor, a crime of physical violence in which the victim suffered great bodily injury or serious bodily injury shall be subject to discipline pursuant to subdivision (a).
+(1) "Bullying" means any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act, and including one or more acts committed by a pupil or group of pupils as defined in Section 48900.2, 48900.3, or 48900.4, directed toward one or more pupils that has or can be reasonably predicted to have the effect of one or more of the following:

+- (A) Placing a reasonable pupil or pupils in fear of harm to that pupil's or those pupils' person or property. - (B) Causing a reasonable pupil to experience a substantially detrimental effect on his or her physical or mental health. - (C) Causing a reasonable pupil to experience substantial interference with his or her academic performance. - (D) Causing a reasonable pupil to experience substantial interference with his or her ability to participate in or benefit from the services, activities, or privileges provided by a school.

+(2) "Electronic act" means the creation or transmission originated on or off the school site, by means of an electronic device, including, but not limited to, a telephone, wireless telephone, or other wireless communication device, computer, or pager, of a communication, including, but not limited to, any of the following:

+- (A) A message, text, sound, or image. - (B) A post on a social network Internet Web site, including, but not limited to: - (C) Posting to or creating a burn page.
+"Burn page" means an Internet Web site created for the purpose of having one or more of the effects listed in paragraph (1). - (D) Creating a credible impersonation of another actual pupil for the purpose of having one or more of the effects listed in paragraph - (1).
+"Credible impersonation" means to knowingly and without consent impersonate a pupil for the purpose of bullying the pupil and such that another pupil would reasonably believe, or has reasonably believed, that the pupil was or is the pupil who was impersonated. - (E) Creating a false profile for the purpose of having one or more of the effects listed in paragraph - (1).
+"False profile" means a profile of a fictitious pupil or a profile using the likeness or attributes of an actual pupil other than the pupil who created the false profile. - (F) Notwithstanding paragraph (1) and subparagraph (A), an electronic act shall not constitute pervasive conduct solely on the basis that it has been transmitted on the Internet or is currently posted on the Internet.

+(3) "Reasonable pupil" means a pupil, including, but not limited to, an exceptional needs pupil, who exercises average care, skill, and judgment in conduct for a person of his or her age, or for a person of his or her age with his or her exceptional needs.

+(r) A pupil shall not be suspended or expelled for any of the acts enumerated in this section unless the act is related to a school activity or school attendance occurring within a school under the jurisdiction of the superintendent of the school The Accelerated Schools or principal or occurring within any other school The Accelerated Schools.
+A pupil may be suspended or expelled for acts that are enumerated in this section and related to a school activity or school attendance that occur at any time, including, but not limited to, any of the following: